xXMojerxx/Jude-APCS-Classroom/if-else-statements.md

 console.log("ggs"); //runs this line of code when all of the statements are FALSE
 ```
+The basis of these statements is to chekc if a function or certain parameter is either true or false, and run accordingly.
+If statements as well as if/else statements are going to be used throughout your final app, small apps created within APCS, programs shown within the AP exam, and when writing our programs for written test.
+SO GET COMFORTABLE WITH THEM :) [they are not that hard i belive...]
 ### TESTING TIME :nerd-emoji:

 1) What are if/else statements?